 The vast majority of the stadiums in this list have been renovated, refurbished and in some instances completely rebuilt – meaning that the original plot has remained the home ground of a particular club side in some shape or form.
 However some older grounds have seen the club relocate to a completely new development, while they themselves were either reused for other purposes or demolished altogether.
 In these cases, the name of the club side is in italics.

-In May 2016, the WWK-Arena in Augsburg became the thirty-fifth ground to join this “club”.
-Having hosted four games at the old Rosenaustadion, the city of Augsburg joins Dortmund, Gelsenkirchen and München as the only cities to have hosted international matches at two different grounds.
+In May 2016, the WWK-Arena in Augsburg became the 35th ground to join this “club”.
+Having hosted four games at the old Rosenaustadion, the city of Augsburg joined Dortmund, Gelsenkirchen and München as the only cities to have hosted international matches at two different grounds.